-Planning should begin right after the midterm.
-Successful projects will require programming, databasing, and managerial skills.
-They will implement data from a variety of sources (some of them unstructured, primary online sources that require webscraping), and connect these data into one dataset applying the concepts we covered in class.
+Planning should begin around week 6.
+Successful projects will require web-scraping, data wrangling, databasing, and managerial skills.
+They will implement data from a variety of sources (some of them unstructured, primary online sources that require web-scraping), and connect these data into one dataset applying the concepts we covered in class.
 All data design decisions must be documented, and all code must be attached to your submission.
 Moreover, this project must be significantly different to any final project developed for other MSBA classes.